icebarf/dy-chip8-reborn/README.md

 $ cd dy-chip8-reborn

-$ make
+$ make -j3
 ```

-After following above three steps, you should have a file called `chip8-rb`.
+After following above three steps, you should have a file called `chip8-rb` in the project root.